 So just stop it.
 Stop the hating and hurting yourself.
 When you lay dying, hopefully surrounded by people you love, it will make you so sad to think of the hours, days and years you spent loathing your body.

 I am an advocate and always will be, of being healthy, and diet and movement are intrinsically, unequivocally, essential to this.
-I train hard three times a week, I ride my bike to work, I do yoga and walk where I can.
-I eat huge bowls of salads and vegetables, I spend my money on organic meat and fish, love cheese and have butter in my coffee.
-I avoid processed sugar, have minimal starchy carbs, never have Mccers.
+I train hard three times a week (but go easy if I don’t feel well or not up for it physically), I get as much incidental exercise as I can (stairs over lifts & elevators, people!) and like to move.
+I eat huge bowls of salads and vegetables, spend my money on organic meat and wild-caught fish, love cheese and butter, and yes, even eat bread (the artisan sourdough from our local markets but if we’re at Bunnings, then a sausage on white bread has been known to occasionally slip past my lips).
+I usually avoid processed sugar, interval fast, rarely have Mccers.
 But if I’m out, or it’s a special occasion or I just goddamn feel like having a Nutella donut, I will.
 That’s healthy.

 I’m good now with my body and what I do, and put into it.
-I am so much further in my recovery than I ever thought possible, but that ‘monkey brain’, that voice that tells me I’m fat, or somehow less of a person because my bottom is soft, still comes up and it can still be hard not to fall into bad patterns.
+I’m fully recovered from my eating disorder (yay!), but that ‘monkey brain’, that voice that tells me I’m fat, or somehow less of a person because I didn’t exercise today, occasionally rears its head and it can still be hard not to fall into bad patterns.

 I have to look in the mirror and tell myself to ‘stop it’ then too.